Nass2912/JsTheWeirdParts/README.md

         const jsonVariable = `{"firstName":"john","lastName":"wick","address":{"state":"NY","addressLine1":"12, rue don't exist"}}`

         and to convert a JSON back to an object, we do JSON.parse(jsonVariable) and it's back to the OG object

+    Functions are Objects
+        First Class functions
+            Everything you can do with other types(string, number, objects), you can do with functions.
+For example assign it to variables, pass them around, create them on the fly.
+So every function in JS is essentially a special type of first-class objects.

+            So, as for objects, we can attach a primitive to it, another object or even a function.
+Mind Blown!!! and since it is a special type of object it also contains or may not contain a name(named and anonymous function) and also a code ( basically everything that sits inside of our function and that is executable using the () syntax)
+            So for example :
+                function greet(){
+                    console.log("Hello From this Crazy JS world")
+                }
+            So if we call greet(), we are executing the code inside of it.
+            Now if we do greet.greetings = "Hello! it works too" and console.log it, it is going to return us "Hello! it works too"

+            We can attach objects too like so greet.meta = {
+                    name: "function",
+                    prop: "first class function"
+                }

+            And attach a function to a function greet.aFunction = () => {
+                    console.log("I am an attached function")
+                }

+            Alright, that's enough Javascript for today!